-ML504 (ML104) • Worship/Dynamics of Christian Worship.
+ML504 • Worship.
 A study of the biblical and theological foundations of worship, the nature and meaning of worship, and the many aspects involved in the practice of worship.
-Consideration will be given to worship patterns, structures, forms, rituals, standards, and the planning and leadership of worship.
+Consideration is given to worship patterns, structures, forms, rituals, standards, and the planning and leadership of worship.
 At Bethel Seminary of the East, this course includes a Guided Learning Experience.
 Four hours.

-ML510 (ML110) • Ministry Practice and Polity.
-Information concerning the various responsibilities expected of church leaders will be discussed.
-Observation and participation in a variety of pastoral functions will be explored as well as discussion of approaches to church finances and budgeting.
-Ministry practices will be dealt with in light of the different polity systems represented.
+ML510 • Ministry Practice and Polity.

+Information concerning the various responsibilities expected of church leaders is discussed.
+Students observe and participate in a variety of pastoral functions and discuss approaches to church finances and budgeting.
+Ministry practices are dealt with in light of the different polity systems represented.
 San Diego only.
 Four hours.

-ML511 (PM114) • Introduction to Theological
+ML511 • Introduction to Theological Education.

-Education.
 This course orients and prepares students for their work in graduate-level theological education by focusing on the three aspects of Bethel Seminary of the East's model: academic rigor, spiritual formation, and ministry skill development.
 Students are assisted in choosing and forming their mentoring teams through the development of a Guided Learning Experience.
-The creation of the first Guided Learning Experience will prepare students for courses with required Guided Learning Experiences.
+The creation of the first Guided Learning Experience prepares students for courses with required Guided Learning Experiences.
 Bethel Seminary of the East only.

-ML513 (ML113) • Transformational Leadership.
+ML513 • Transformational Leadership.
 An overview and analysis of issues critical to effectiveness in a variety of ministry leadership roles.
-A common emphasis on personal issues for the leader and leadership dynamics will be combined with an emphasis on the particular concerns of pastors, youth ministers, Christian education leaders, parachurch agency workers, and leaders in cross-cultural settings.
+A common emphasis on personal issues for the leader and leadership dynamics is combined with an emphasis on the particular concerns of pastors, youth ministers, Christian education leaders, parachurch agency workers, and leaders in cross-cultural settings.
 (Cognate credit with TL513 and DC513.)
+At Bethel Seminary of the East, this course includes a Guided Learning Experience.
 Four hours.

-ML550A, B, C (ML115) • Theology and Christian Community.
+ML550A, B, C • Theology and Christian

+Community.
 Working under the supervision of a mentor, students are given opportunities for the integration of biblical and theological principles within the context of Christian ministry.
 Specific ministry activities are delineated in a learning contract after identifying each student's specific developmental goals.
 (For SemPM students beginning with Mod F. Cognate credit with TS550A, B, C.) Four hours.

-ML602 (ML114) • Ministry Leadership
+ML602 • Ministry Leadership Foundations.

-Foundations.
 This course explores the nature of Christian leadership development and its importance for enhancing the establishment of ministry foundations in the life of the transformational leader.
 Leadership emergence theory, a theory grounded in the comparative study of many life histories of biblical, historical, and contemporary leaders, forms the basis of analysis.
 Individual concepts embedded in leadership emergence theory are examined with a view toward understanding one's own shaping as a transformational leader.
 Four hours.